A clever name gives a company the necessary recognition value and sets it apart from the competition. But, not every name is allowed.

 Company name for shelf companies

 Sometimes entrepreneurs decide to buy a company that has already been established.
-A company established solely for the purpose of resale is referred to as a shelf company and may have various legal forms (article is in German).
+A company established solely for the purpose of resale is referred to as a shelf company and may have various legal forms.
 If you have purchased a shelf company, the commercial register entry must be changed.
 In this process, you can, of course, change the company name and the object of the company.

 The information published on our site is all written and checked by experts with the greatest care.
 Nevertheless, we cannot guarantee the accuracy of this information, as laws and regulations are subject to constant change.
 Therefore, always consult an expert in a specific case – we would be happy to connect you with the right professional.